sumup/sumup-ios-sdk/README.md

 ## Getting started

-### Preparing your XCode project
+### Preparing your Xcode project
 *You can use the sample App that is provided with the SumUp SDK as a reference project.*

 The SumUp SDK is provided to you as an embedded framework `SumupSDK.embeddedframework` that combines a static library, its headers and a bundle containing resources such as images and localizations.

-Add the `SumupSDK.embeddedframework` to your XCode project (e.g. in the group Frameworks).
+Add the `SumupSDK.embeddedframework` to your Xcode project (e.g. in the group Frameworks).
 If you haven't done so already when adding it, ensure that

 * `SumupSDK.embeddedframework/SumupSDK.framework`
 * `SumupSDK.embeddedframework/Reources/SMPSharedResources.bundle`
 * `SumupSDK.embeddedframework/Resources/YTLibResources.bundle`

 are members of your app's target.
 Make sure your app is linked to `SumupSDK.framework`.